erikras/react-lazy-cache/README.md

 "_But how does it know which prop to use??_", you ask? `react-lazy-cache` detects the names of the props by the parameter names to the calculation functions.

+You can even inject other calculated values, such as in the case of `sumSquared`. **Be careful to not cause an infinite dependency loop!**

 ## Conclusion